reglag/reglag-site/about/index.md

 # About RegLag

-RegLag is a daily financial regulatory briefing.
+RegLag is a daily financial regulatory briefing written to be read quickly, with structured interpretation and forward-looking context, but without advocacy or recommendations.

 Each edition summarizes notable developments across financial regulation, market structure, and adjacent policy areas that may affect financial institutions, markets, and regulated activity.
 The focus is on clarity, discipline, and source-based analysis.